centreon/centreon-documentation/en/releases/centreon-core.md

 #### New broker logs

-- New logs, with new format, no more epoch timestamps.
+- New logs, with new format, epoch timestamps are replaced by real dates.

+> **Warning:** you may still see timestamps in your logs until you disable the old logs system.

 ```log
 [2021-04-16 13:49:06.781] [core] [info] Clearing old connections